Scalloped Potatoes Recipe

 • Bake covered for 45 minutes.
 Remove the foil and bake until the top is golden brown and the potatoes are fork-tender.
 If additional browning is desired, you may broil the casserole for 3 to 5 minutes.

-• Remove from the oven and allow to cool for 15 minutes to allow the sauce to thicken for easier serving.
+• Serve.
+Remove from the oven and allow to cool for 15 minutes to allow the sauce to thicken for easier serving.
 Serve warm.

 Notes